ChingHuanChiu/alphabt/README.md

 Backtest the stock with long strategy or short strategy，the following features:

-- long strategy or short strategy so far
+- long strategy or short strategy
+- long-short strategy
 - stop loss
 - stop profit
 - TaLib feature